Automattic/jetpack/readme.txt

 **Improved compatibility**

 * Blocks: Use the Editor's "BlockIcon" for native placeholder icons instead of custom CSS.
+* Blocks: Drop i18n wrapper, use @wordpress/i18n directly.
+This means it will be easier and faster to provide translated bits of text.
 * Coding Standards: Update our code to match the latest WordPress coding standards in various places.

 **Bug fixes**